 You have options, and you can harden your hands against injury with a few techniques.
 The following are things you can do to minimize the risk of injuring your hands while punching someone:

 - Condition your hands.
-Hardening your hands against impact can be done through a variety of means, including weightlifting, grip training and even use of a hand-wrap.
+Hardening your hands against impact can be done through a variety of means, including weightlifting, grip training, and even the use of a hand wrap.
 The more conditioned your hands are to resist impact, the less likely you are to injure them when punching someone.
-Obviously, practicing your strikes on dummies, bags and sparring partners will help over time.
+Obviously, practicing your strikes on dummies, bags, and sparring partners will help over time.

 - Keep your punches short and sharp, rather than swinging wild, big-bomb haymakers.
 This will also help avoid causing too much damage to your hands by reducing impact forces overall.

 - If you do happen to aim for something hard, like a face or a skull, try to keep your fingers and hands tight and deliver the strike using the first knuckles of the index and middle fingers.
 This will deliver maximum power while minimizing the chances of fracturing or dislocating a finger.

 - Strike your opponent’s body and softer targets with a closed fist, not the head unless it is a high-percentage shot.
 The majority of blows should be directed at these “gentler” vulnerable areas, rather than the stereotypical target of the skull and jaw.

 Looking like Billy Badass is easy until you have a bag full of mangled chicken bones on the end of each arm.
 Condition your hands now and learn to take care of them as best you can in a fight.

 Two Places You Should Not Punch!

 While the human body is ripe for dismantling via fists alone, there are a couple of places you don’t want to punch on purpose under any circumstances.